 After the successful first webinar in June 2020, introducing the five Blue-Cloud real-life demonstrators, over the next months we will get to know each one of them through individual virtual meetings.
 Experts from the partners involved will provide the most relevant details about the technical and conceptual issues that are being tackled thanks to the Blue-Cloud framework.

-The third webinar in this series is scheduled on 4 December 2020 at 11:00 CET, it will focus on Marine Environmental Indicators, the demonstrator developed by the CMCC Foundation, in collaboration with IFREMER, Mercator Ocean International, the Royal Netherlands Meteorological Institute (KNMI), and the University of Bergen.
+The third webinar in this series took place on 4 December 2020, introducing Marine Environmental Indicators, the demonstrator developed by the CMCC Foundation, in collaboration with IFREMER, Mercator Ocean International, the Royal Netherlands Meteorological Institute (KNMI), and the University of Bergen.

 Massimiliano Drudi (CMCC Foundation)is a Researcher at Ocean Predictions and Applications (OPA) division of CMCC Foundation.
 He is the service responsible for the Physical Component of Mediterranean Sea MFC in the Copernicus Marine Service.
 From 2006 to 2018 he has worked at INGV in the operational oceanography division and he has been involved in several international and national projects for the development of operational services and data access systems.
 He has been Service Manager Responsible of the Mediterranean Sea MFC from 2009 to 2015 during the EU projects MyOcean, MyOcean2 and MyOcean FO, and he was in charge of the development of algorithms for the online computation of MSFD indicators in the EU project MELODIES.
 He holds a M.Sc. in Engineering degree for Computer Science, and a post-master degree in Scientific Computing.